Margaret

 ponderous to be good.
 It can be everything from Bach to jazz."
 His

-style is close to the idiom of British folk songs.
+style of composition is close to the idiom of British folk songs.

-Alec Templeton and his wife Julie lived for many years in Greenfield
+Alec Templeton and his wife Julie lived in Greenwich (Connecticut).

-(Connecticut).
-In the house was a large collection of musical boxes
+In the house was a large collection of musical boxes which made music

-which made music by means of perforated steel discs.
-Chimes were hanging
+by means of perforated steel discs.
+Chimes were hanging from trees

-from trees in their garden and, when moved by the wind, made music.
+in their garden and, when moved by the wind, made music.
+Even their

-Even their limousine had a license plate 'MUSIC'.
-Several records
+limousine had a license plate 'MUSIC'.
+Several records were issued

-were issued with the sound of Alec Templeton's mechanical music boxes
+with the sound of Alec Templeton's mechanical music boxes and chimes.

-Cathedral Organist Emeritus (USA), told me that in 1949, Margaret
+Cathedral Organist Emeritus (UK), told me about the role of Margaret

-Humphrey celebrated her jubilee as a music teacher.
-Alec traveled
+Humphrey and when she celebrated her jubilee as a music teacher in

-to make the visit, but of course she appreciated the generous invitation
+Humphrey was unable to make the visit, but of course she appreciated

 Rudolf A. Bruil, page first published fall 2001